nirkons/Basic-Hass-Dash/README.md

     Go back to the HTML file, scroll down the code and change the button ids to match your entity ids from your own HomeAssistant installation, you can add additional buttons or remove exccess buttons as you wish.
     Finally, upload it directly to your e-ink device or to a webserver (if you are uploading online, make sure you are protecting this with a password), For Kindle devices, upload to either your root directory or a folder, open the experimental browser and go to file:///mnt/us/FOLDER/ManualCLOUD.html
+(Replace "FOLDER" with the folder you created or remove it if you uploaded to root directory)

 4. For Automatic Cloud
 Register for a free account at https://www.integromat.com